-Proper sample handling techniques are used to ensure the integrity and security of the samples.
+Proper sample handling techniques will be used to ensure the integrity and security of the samples.
 Field parameters will be measured prior to sample collection in the field by the sampling crew and recorded in the field logbook and field data sheets.
 Samples for laboratory analysis will be transferred immediately to appropriate laboratory-supplied containers in accordance with the following sample handling protocols:

-- The Sampler will don clean gloves before touching any sample containers, and take care to avoid direct contact with the sample. - Samples will be quickly observed for color, appearance, and composition and recorded as necessary. - The sample container will be labeled before or immediately after sampling in accordance with Section 6.2 of this SWIP. - Sample containers will be placed in Ziploc [TM]-type plastic bags.
+- The Sampler will don clean gloves before touching any sample containers, and take care to avoid direct contact with the sample. - The sample container will be labelled before or immediately after sampling in accordance with Section 6.2 of this SSWIP. - Sample containers will be placed in Ziploc[TM]-type plastic bags.
 The samples will be placed in an ice chest and cooled to 4 degrees (± 2 degrees) Celsius for transport to the laboratory. - All sample lids will stay with the original containers and will not be mixed. - Sample bottles will be wrapped in bubble wrap as necessary to minimize the potential for breakage or damage during shipment. - The chain-of-custody form will be placed in a separate plastic bag and taped to the cooler lid or placed inside of the cooler.
 A custody seal will be affixed to the cooler.

-The Samplers are responsible for proper handling practices until receipt at the laboratory, or by the courier, at which time the Laboratory Project Manager assumes responsibility of the samples through analysis and ultimately to the appropriate disposal of samples.
-Sample handling procedures specific to the laboratory are described in the individual laboratory QA Manuals provided in the QAPP (AECOM, 2016b).
+The Samplers will be responsible for proper handling practices until receipt at the laboratory, or by the courier, at which time the Laboratory Project Manager will assume responsibility of the samples through analysis and ultimately to the appropriate disposal of samples.
+Sample handling procedures specific to the laboratory are described in the individual laboratory QA Manuals provided in the QAPP (AECOM 2017b).